image-source-control/image-source-control/readme.txt

 = untagged =

-- Improvement: Route all calls to update_post_meta through the same internal function for better debugging
+- Improvement: route all calls to update_post_meta through the same internal function for better debugging
-- Improvement: Introduced the `isc_update_post_meta` action to hook into post meta updates
+- Improvement: introduced the `isc_update_post_meta` action to hook into post meta updates
+- Improvement: the new `isc_filter_image_ids_from_content` filter allows custom image ID filtering from the content

 = 2.8.0 =